Predicting Good Quantum Circuit Compilation Options: Introduction

 \section{Introduction}

 The capabilities of quantum computers are steadily evolving---achieving more physical qubits, lower error rates, and faster operations.
 Devices are increasingly made available through manufacturers, such as IBM Quantum, or third-party cloud providers, such as Amazon Web Services.
-Furthermore, several \emph{Software Development Kits} (SDKs) for programming these devices have been developed, e.g., IBM's Qiskit~\cite{qiskit}, Quantinmuum's TKET~\cite{sivarajahKetRetargetableCompiler2020}, Google's Cirq~\cite{cirq}, Xanadu's Pennylane~\cite{bergholmPennyLaneAutomaticDifferentiation2020}, or Rigetti's Forest~\cite{rigetti}.
-Due to this progress, academia and industry have started to elaborate possible applications for this new technology.
-In fact, the potential of quantum computing is currently being explored for several application domains such as \begin{itemize} \item chemistry, e.g., ground state estimation of molecules~\cite{peruzzoVariationalEigenvalueSolver2014}, \item finance, e.g., option pricing~\cite{stamatopoulosOptionPricingUsing2020}, \item optimization, e.g., vehicle routing~\cite{harwoodFormulatingSolvingRouting2021}, or \item machine learning, e.g., \emph{Quantum Generative Adversarial Networks} (QGANs)~\cite{zoufalQuantumGenerativeAdversarial2019}. \end{itemize}
+Furthermore, several \emph{Software Development Kits} (SDKs) for programming these devices have been developed, e.g., IBM's Qiskit~\cite{qiskit}, Quantinuum's TKET~\cite{sivarajahKetRetargetableCompiler2020}, Google's Cirq~\cite{cirq}, Xanadu's Pennylane~\cite{bergholmPennyLaneAutomaticDifferentiation2020}, and Rigetti's Forest~\cite{rigetti}.
+As a result of this progress, academia and industry have started to elaborate possible applications for this new technology.
+In fact, the potential of quantum computing is currently being explored for several application domains such as chemistry (e.g.,~\cite{peruzzoVariationalEigenvalueSolver2014}), finance (e.g., ~\cite{stamatopoulosOptionPricingUsing2020}), optimization (e.g.,~\cite{harwoodFormulatingSolvingRouting2021}), and machine learning (e.g.,~\cite{zoufalQuantumGenerativeAdversarial2019}).
+Even dedicated workflows describing the steps required to solve a classical problem using quantum computing start to emerge (e.g.,~\cite{quetschlich2023mqtproblemsolver}).

 The process towards executing corresponding quantum algorithms on quantum computers has a lot of similarities to the process of executing classical algorithms or programs on classical computers.
-In the classical world, a program needs to be transformed such that it can be executed on a specific \emph{Central Processing Unit}~(CPU) which provides its own \emph{Instruction Set Architecture}~(ISA).
-This process of transformation is called \emph{compilation} and is conducted by \emph{compilers}---usually coming with numerous settings and optimization parameters.
+In the classical world, a program must be transformed so that it can be executed on a specific \emph{Central Processing Unit}~(CPU) which provides its own \emph{Instruction Set Architecture}~(ISA).
+This transformation process is called \emph{compilation} and is conducted by \emph{compilers}---usually coming with numerous settings and optimization parameters.
 Similarly, once an application for quantum computing has been encoded as a quantum circuit, it needs to be \emph{compiled} to the targeted device's native gate-set while obeying all restrictions imposed by the device, e.g., limitations on the interaction of qubits.